Convergence for adaptive resampling of random Fourier features

 \Testcase{ \textit{The effect of the regularization weight $\lambda_2$.} } With the regularization parameter $\lambda_2>0$, the minimization problem \eqref{min3}

 leads to a nonlinear system of equations for the amplitude coefficients $\{\hat{\beta}_k \}_{k=1}^K$, as the derivative of the objective function is nonlinear in $\hat{\beta}_k$.
-However, leveraging the convexity of the objective function, we apply Newton's method to solve for the amplitude coefficients.
-Further implementation details of Newton's method for solving problem \eqref{min3} are available in the GitHub repository \cite{Code_repository} accompanying this manuscript.
+Therefore, we apply Newton's method to solve for the amplitude coefficients by leveraging the convexity of the objective function.
+Further implementation details on Newton's method for solving the problem \eqref{min3} are available in the GitHub repository \cite{Code_repository} accompanying this manuscript.

-We solve the minimization problem \eqref{min3} with gradually increasing regularization parameter $\lambda_2$, and observe a stability in the performance of the trained random Fourier feature model $\beta(x)$, as depicted in Figure~\ref{fig:Fig_a5_vary_lambda2}.
-Our numerical test therefore suggests that in practice setting $\lambda_2=0$ is sufficient.
+We solve the minimization problem \eqref{min3} with a gradually increasing regularization parameter $\lambda_2$, and observe the stability in the performance of the trained random Fourier feature model $\beta(x)$, as depicted in Figure~\ref{fig:Fig_a5_vary_lambda2}.
+The numerical test suggests that, in practice, setting $\lambda_2=0$ is sufficient.